vinymax10/AILS-CVRP/README.md

 **-varphi** : parameter of the feasibility and local search that refers to the maximum cardinality of 𝛿(𝑣) – nearest neighbors of 𝑣.
 The default value is 20.

-**-gamma** : number of iterations for AILS to perform a new adjustment of parameter 𝜔.
+**-gamma** : number of iterations for AILS to perform a new adjustment of variable 𝜔.
 The default value is 20.

 **-dMax** : reference starting distance between the reference solution and the current solution obtained after the local search.
 The default value is 30.

 **-dMin** : reference final distance between the reference solution and the current solution obtained after the local search.
 The default value is 15.

-**-stoppingCriterion** : It is possible to use 3 types of stopping criteria.
+**-stoppingCriterion** : It is possible to use 2 types of stopping criteria.
 Below is a description of each:
 * **Time** : The algorithm stops when the total time in seconds is reached.
 * **Iteration** : The algorithm stops when the number of total iterations is reached.